 Baroness Beverley Hughes

-Safe and Strong Communities
+Safe & Strong Communities (Police and Fire)

 Deputy Mayor for Policing and Crime

 Baroness Beverley Hughes has been reappointed for a second term as Greater Manchester’s Deputy Mayor for Policing, Crime, Criminal Justice and Fire, following the Mayoral elections in May 2021.

 Bev has served as Deputy Mayor for Policing, Crime, Criminal Justice and Fire on behalf of the Mayor of Greater Manchester Andy Burnham since 2017, taking on formal oversight of Greater Manchester Fire and Rescue Service (GMFRS) in 2020.

 In that time, the Deputy Mayor has invested millions in community safety initiatives, transformed support services for vulnerable victims of crime and enabled the recruitment of 667 additional police officers.

 “Looking ahead, I am looking forward to working with the new Chief Constable as we begin a new chapter for Greater Manchester Police, one which will see us build a strong, accountable, victim-centred police service, that brings out the best of our many dedicated officers and staff who serve our communities day in, day out.”

 - Setting priorities for a safe and stronger Greater Manchester and ensuring they are delivered through the Police and Crime Plan and Fire Plan

 - Devolving funding to local communities to support crime and anti-social behaviour prevention initiatives - £32 million has been invested into community safety partnerships since 2018/19